DaddyLegba/CerberusTestNet/README.md

 cd CerberusTestNet
 ```

-Cerberus Net leverages Node.js for its faucet and also for Web3 applications such as Truffle.
+Cerberus leverages Node.js for its faucet and also for Web3 applications such as Truffle.
 Install Node.js v8 or higher (Node.js v10.19.0 LTS is recommended) using a package manager [here](https://nodejs.org/en/download/package-manager/).
 After installing Node.js, check the version of the node binary from the terminal command line using: `node --version` or `node -v`.
 On some platforms, the binary is named nodejs instead: `nodejs --version` or `nodejs -v`.

-Coston uses Yarn to manage dependencies; Yarn v1.13.0 is recommended and can be installed [here](https://classic.yarnpkg.com/en/docs/install#debian-stable).
+Cerberus uses Yarn to manage dependencies; Yarn v1.13.0 is recommended and can be installed [here](https://classic.yarnpkg.com/en/docs/install#debian-stable).
 After you have installed Yarn, you can check the version of the yarn binary from a command line: `yarn --version` or `yarn -v`.

 Use Yarn to install Cerberus Net dependencies:
 ```